President Hiroshi Kubo

 The company recognizes that there are two global manufacturers of outdoor power equipment in Europe (Germany and Sweden).

-1-4 Business contents
+1-4 Business Description

 YAMABIKO Group operates businesses in three sectors: Outdoor power equipment, Agricultural machinery and Industrial machinery.
 These three segments are reported.